yswa-var/GlowUp-Goals/Docs/LowLevel.md

-Tip: Provide visual feedback (e.g., green checkmark) on successful login.Trick: Use a "Stay logged in" option to reduce login frequency.
+Tip: Provide clear success/error responses for authentication actions.Trick: Use a "Stay logged in" option to reduce login frequency.
 LLM Usage: Not required for authentication (handled by FastAPI and OAuth).
 2.3 Database Integration